achille-martin/nvim-robotics/README.md

 # Nvim Robotics

-Neovim configuration, optimised for Robotics Engineers.
+Neovim configuration.
+Optimised for Robotics Engineers.

 <a id="overview"></a>
 ## 1. Overview